 Binds GH receptors primarily in the liver and peripheral tissues.
 Liver response produces IGF-1, which mediates most of the anabolic and metabolic effects downstream.

-Serum IGF-1 is the primary measured outcome of HGH therapy and the key driver of muscle growth, tissue repair, and bone density effects.
+Serum IGF-1 is the primary measured outcome of HGH therapy and the standard biomarker for titration (Endocrine Society 2011, PMID 21602453).
+It's the key driver of muscle growth, tissue repair, and bone density effects.

 HGH directly stimulates fat breakdown in adipose tissue via its own receptors — independent of IGF-1.
 This is a mechanism secretagogues (sermorelin, CJC+Ipa) preserve.

-Exogenous HGH suppresses the pituitary’s own pulsatile GH output.
+Exogenous HGH suppresses the pituitary’s own pulsatile GH output via IGF-1 negative feedback on the somatotropic axis (hypothalamic GHRH → pituitary GH → liver IGF-1).
 This is why GH secretagogues (which stimulate your own pituitary) have become the preferred approach for non-deficient patients.

 | Benefit | Evidence |